 You do not have to complete the questionnaire.
 However, if you do not respond, do not provide all of the information sought, do not provide information within a reasonable time period, or do not allow the Commission to verify the information, we may deem you uncooperative.
 In that case the Commission may be required to rely on information supplied by other parties (possibly information supplied by the Australian industry).
 In that case we may assess a dumping margin for your company based upon normal values that may be the highest determined in your country during the investigation period.

-It is in your interest, therefore, to provide a complete submission.
+It is in your interest, therefore, to provide a complete and accurate submission, capable of verification.

 Due date for response